 Spielberg is probably the most talented director I've worked with.
 He's only 25 years old, but he seems to have had the experience of a man 40 years old.
 The way he directs a film makes you think that he must have many features behind him, but this is his first feature and it's really unbelievable.
 I can only compare him to Orson Welles, who was a very talented director when he was very young.
 There's one great thing about him that I like very much.
 Most young directors, when they get their first film, somehow get timid; they pull back; they try to play it safe, because they are afraid that they will never get another chance to make a feature.
 Not Steve.
 He really gets right into the middle.
 He really tries to do the craziest things.
 Most of the shots he gets he could only dream about doing, up until now.
 He could never do them on TV.
 He did a TV feature called Duel and it was magnificent, but he couldn't experiment much on that one.
 On this picture — where he has a nine-week schedule — he's really trying to fulfill his dreams.
 As a cameraman, I think the best thing I can do for him is to really try to get the shots he wants.
 I never try to talk him out of a shot, even if what he wants to do seems impossible.
 Occasionally, we just cannot do a certain shot he's dreamed about and I really feel badly, because I always feel, along with him, that there must have been a way to do that shot.
 But 90% of the time we succeed, because we both want to do the shot.
 Some of the people on the crew may laugh at us when we're going through the rehearsals and all that insanity, but, in the end, when we've got it, they seem pleased that we did something that seemed impossible to do.

-Spielberg and Zsigmond would again collaborate on the science-fiction fantasy Close Encounters of the Third Kind (1977), for which the cinematographer earned the Academy Award for Best Cinematography.
+Spielberg and Zsigmond again collaborated on the science-fiction fantasy Close Encounters of the Third Kind (1977), for which the cinematographer earned the Academy Award.
 The director was honored with the ASC Board of Governors Award in 1994.
-The cinematographer was honored with the ASC Lifetime Achievement Award in 1999.
+The cinematographer was honored with the ASC Lifetime Achievement Award in 1999 and died in 2016.